grammyjs/website/site/docs/plugins/menu.md

 They allow you to arbitrarily change the structure of an existing menu instance, so they are equally powerful.
 :::

-You can let a part of a menu's buttons be generated on the fly (or all of them if you want).
+You can let a part of a menu’s buttons be generated on the fly (or all of them if you want).
 We call this part of the menu a _dynamic range_.
 In other words, instead of defining the buttons directly on the menu, you can pass a factory function that creates a the buttons when the menu is rendered.
 The easiest way to create a dynamic range in this function is by using the `MenuRange` class that this plugin provides.